swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 ## Impact on existing code

-This would be a backwards-breaking change for all classes and methods that are public and non-final, which code outside of their module has overriden.
+This would be a backwards-breaking change for all classes and methods that are public and non-final, which code outside of their module has overridden.
 Those classes/methods would fail to compile.
 Their superclass would need to be changed to `open`.